2023 Most Popular Social Sciences Bachelor's Degree Schools in Tennessee

 Women make up 67% of the social sciences majors at the school.

-Out of the 33 schools in Tennessee that were part of this year’s ranking, Sewanee - The University of the South landed the # 5 spot on the list.
-Located in the rural area of Sewanee, Sewanee is a private not-for-profit school with a small student population.
+You’ll be in good company if you decide to attend Sewanee - The University of the South.
+It ranked #5 on our 2023 Most Popular Social Sciences Bachelor’s Degree Schools in Tennessee list.
+Located in the rural area of Sewanee, Sewanee is a private not-for-profit college with a small student population.

 Of the 99 students majoring in social sciences at Sewanee, 56% are male and 44% are female.

-Full Social Sciences at Sewanee - The University of the South Report
+Read full report on Social Sciences at Sewanee - The University of the South

 East Tennessee State University did quite well in this year’s ranking of the most popular places for social sciences students to get a bachelor’s degree.
 It came in at #6 on the list.
 ETSU is a large public school located in the city of Johnson City.